 Opening a Representative Payee Account

-Representative Payee accounts are established to accept Social Security Administration (SSA) payments when a SSA beneficiary is unable to personally manage those payments.* While the beneficiary retains ownership interest, they are not permitted to have direct access to balance information or the funds.
+Representative payee accounts are established to accept Social Security Administration (SSA) payments when a SSA beneficiary is unable to personally manage those payments.
+While the beneficiary retains ownership interest, they are not permitted to have direct access to the funds.

 - Completed Representative Payee Account Application